 Realize there’s a heavy price to pay for not wanting to join in the collective beliefs and values.
 There’s no room for thinking outside the box.
-You must ascribe to the values of the box to a certain extent in order to be tolerated in the society.
+You must ascribe to the values of the box to a certain extent to be tolerated in society.

 So, can you be awake and still ‘look like’ you are faking it with the rest of them?
 Is it possible to live a double life?
 Yes, anything is possible.
 And, that is the only way to bring about the awakening of those who are on the fanatical side of the equation.
 However, the price to pay for joining in the cultural narrative is a heavier cost.
 It will cost you the authentic life you were born to live.
 Don’t be a fake!
 Fake happiness is the worst kind of unhappiness.

 Learn to question the cultural narrative.
 Learn to use your mind to determine fact from fiction.
 To do this you must learn to think logically.
 Our culture doesn’t want you to do this.
 That means you must take some time to study on your own.